Thesachindey/Thesachindey/README.md

-- 👋 Hi, I’m @Thesachindey
+# - 👋 Hi, I’m @Thesachindey
-- 👀 I’m interested in Web-Development
+# - 👀 I’m interested in Web-Development
-- 🌱 I’m currently learning tailwindcss
+# - 🌱 I’m currently learning tailwindcss
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Thesachindey/Thesachindey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.